 ESCOSA Advice or Comment Council Comment or Proposed Action Implementation Timeframe Status 5.
 Develop and publish a risk management plan for the Salisbury Aquatic Centre, which incorporates an annual review of the requirements for recurrent spending (given demand estimates and outcomes), and the associated impact on the Council's operating capacity and quantum of rate contributions.
 Council has in place the appropriate risk management framework that it applies for all major projects.
 The annual budget process will consider any budget impact from the Salisbury Aquatic Centre and any resulting rate impact should it be required.
 This will be reflected in the Annual Budget and Business Plan so there is no value in adding further reporting for the Salisbury Aquatic centre.
 N/A No action will be taken 6.
 Review its projected borrowing repayment plans in its long-term financial plan projections with a view to spreading the repayments over a longer time period, if possible, to reduce the extent of the required financial contributions from ratepayers to meet repayments in the short to medium term.
 Rates are driven by the need to maintain a small operating surplus, not from the need to repay debt.
 Borrowing repayments are determined by cashflow as borrowings are in the form of Cash Advance Debentures (that can be repaid at any time).
 Cashflow is supported by depreciation which is covered in operating expenditure and is a non-cash item, and also property development proceeds.
 N/A No action will be taken 7.
-Review the assumptions underpinning its asset management plans to ensure those plans incorporate a more accurate picture of required asset expenditure and better align with the allocations in it long-term financial plan as necessary, including the estimates o asset lives and valuations feeding into the forecast rates of asset consumption and depreciation expenses.
+Review the assumptions underpinning its asset management plans to ensure those plans incorporate a more accurate picture of required asset expenditure and better align with the allocations in its long-term financial plan as necessary, including the estimates of asset lives and valuations feeding into the forecast rates of asset consumption and depreciation expenses.
 Assumptions of lives and valuations are reviewed annually which flow into depreciation expenses.
-Also, the SAMP updated regularly, currently annually in alignment with the LTFP As this practice is already in place, no N/A No further action required as already in place 8.
-Review the new and upgraded asse expenditure projections (as per Finding 2) with consideration of the service levels desired by the community.
+Also, the SAMP updated regularly, currently annually in alignment with the LTFP As this practice is already in place, no further action is proposed.
+N/A No further action required as already in place 8.
+Review the new and upgraded asset expenditure projections (as per Finding 2) with consideration of the service levels desired by the community.
 New and upgrade asset expenditure is detailed in the SAMP or is provided to enable the delivery of the City Plan which sets the strategic direction for the City.
 N/A No action will be taken 9.
 Review and consider limiting future minimum rate and average rate increases above inflation, particularly on rate categories which have lower capacity to pay, to help minimise affordability risk in the community.
-N/A Any action will be a decision of Council based on their assessment of the need to review its rating strategy and its delivery of projects or services required by its community
+Any change in the structure of rates will increase rates charged to others in the community, and can only occur through a rate review and community consultation.
+This is a decision of Council and will be made based on their assessment of the desire to change rate structures.
+The recommendation also does not recognise that Council considers the feedback from its community on the services and infrastructure it requires.
+Depending on this, Council may be required to rate above CPI to sustainably fund the initiatives N/A Any action will be a decision of Council based on their assessment of the need to review its rating strategy and its delivery of projects or services required by its community